Battle of Blair Mountain: Background

-In the midst of this tense situation, Hatfield traveled to McDowell County on August 1, 1921, to stand trial on charges of dynamiting a coal tipple.
+Hatfield traveled to McDowell County on August 1, 1921, to stand trial on charges of dynamiting a coal tipple.
 Along with him traveled a good friend, Ed Chambers, and their wives.
-As they walked up the courthouse stairs, unarmed and flanked by their wives, a group of Baldwin–Felts agents standing at the top of the stairs opened fire.
-Hatfield was killed instantly.
-Chambers was bullet-riddled and rolled to the bottom of the stairs.
-Despite Sally Chambers' protests, one of the agents ran down the stairs and shot Chambers once more, point-blank in the back of the head.
-Hatfield's and Chambers' bodies were returned to Matewan, and word of the slayings spread through the mountains.
+However, a group of Baldwin-Felts ambushed Hatfield and Chambers outside the courthouse.
+The group included Charlie E. Lively, a double agent working for the coal industry who had opened a restaurant near the UMWA office and reported back to the coal company.
+The agents shot Hatfield and Chambers as they approached the steps of the courthouse.
+One agent then descended the steps and further shot Chambers in the back of the head.
+Hatfield's and Chambers' bodies were returned to Matewan, where word of the murders spread through the local community.

-The miners, angry that Hatfield had been murdered and knowing the assassins would escape punishment, began to take up arms and pour out of their mountain settlements.
-Miners along the Little Coal River were among the first to organize, and began actions such as patrolling and guarding the area.
-Sheriff Don Chafin of Logan County sent troopers to the Little Coal River area, where armed miners captured the troopers, disarmed them and sent them fleeing.
+Angered by the murder of Hatfield, the miners again took up arms.
+Miners along the Little Coal River were among the first to organize and began patrolling the area.
+Sheriff Don Chafin of Logan County sent troopers to the Little Coal River area, where armed miners captured, disarmed, and routed them.

-On August 7, 1921, the leaders of the United Mine Workers (UMW) District 17, which encompasses much of southern West Virginia, called a rally at the state capitol in Charleston.
-These leaders were Frank Keeney and Fred Mooney, who were veterans of previous mine conflicts in the region.
-Both were local, well-read and articulate.
+On August 7, 1921, the leaders of the United Mine Workers (UMW) District 17, which encompassed much of southern West Virginia, called a rally in Charleston.
+The leaders were Frank Keeney and Fred Mooney, veterans of previous mine conflicts in the region.
 Keeney and Mooney met with Governor Ephraim Morgan and presented him with a petition of the miners' demands.
-When Morgan summarily rejected the demands, the miners became more restless and began to talk of a march on Mingo to free the confined miners, end martial law and organize the county.
-But Blair Mountain, Logan County, and Sheriff Chafin stood directly in the way.
+When Morgan rejected the demands, the miners began to talk of a march on Mingo to free the confined miners, end martial law and organize the county.
+However this required them to pass through Logan County via Blair Mountain, which was under the supervision of the anti-union Sheriff Chafin.